Royals vs. Rays Player Props Betting Odds

 Pérez Stats

-- Perez enters this game looking to extend his three-game hit streak.
+- Perez takes a four-game streak with at least one hit into this contest.
 During his last five outings he is batting .238 with .

 Pérez Recent Games